egison/egison/design/type-pm-compatibility.md

 is present in the frozen pattern signature.
 Falling back to a value constructor or to generic constructor inference is reported.

-### 4.8 Protected or nested core-solver fallback
+### 4.8 Explicit type-extension boundaries

-A warning is reported whenever the synchronized solver delegates a protected producer constraint or a nested matcher constraint to a more permissive production solver.
-This includes:

-- symmetric capability unification where one-way matching was required;
-- adding a protected producer variable to a consumer substitution domain;
+There is no general extended matcher solver.
+Matcher equality, nested matcher equality, top-level matcher annotations, and explicit slot checks use the synchronized TypePM relations directly.
+Rejecting one of those judgments does not select another relation.

+Two ordinary-type extensions are selected independently by positive type
+evidence:

-- using a raw ordinary `TAny` value, including a raw tuple component, as evidence for a `MatcherSlot` head;
+- a raw ordinary `TAny` may fill an explicit `MatcherSlot` through Egison's gradual rule; and
-- replacing a failed nested matcher constraint with ordinary `TAny`, capability `Any`, or a fresh unconstrained variable;
-- deriving ownership from a final zonked type because the allocation ledger is unavailable; and
-- changing an enclosing ordinary-type or capability metavariable at an explicitly identified numeric, CAS, tensor, or related annotation bridge.
+- an extension representation type (numeric, CAS, tensor, or a named production representation), or a numeric type under a production numeric constraint, may use its representation rule at a rigid annotation boundary.

-The warning should record the fallback reason and the relevant producer and consumer types.
-Successful use of the rigid core solver does not warn.
+Both cases are reported with the relevant types.
+Successful use of the core solver does not warn.
+The first rule applies only at the explicit slot-use boundary and is not matcher capability evidence.

-Recursive or transformed producer flow for which production cannot construct a conservative capability remains a hard type error.
-It is not reclassified as a warning merely because the missing proof obligation is outside the core;
-warnings are used only where Egison has an actual continuation path.
+Capability-origin violations, generic `Matcher`/`MatcherSlot` crossing, same-head nested matcher mismatches, and implicit tuple-to-slot decomposition remain hard errors.
+In particular, the ground capability `Any` of a value `Matcher Any tau` cannot witness a structured capability, and no extension rule may replace a capability failure with capability `Any` or an unconstrained variable.

+Recursive matcher uses do not select an extension merely because they pass through an alias or ordinary function application.
+They use the A/R rule in Section 2.1 and the type-derived next-matcher check.

 ## 5. Coverage uses a separate option